 Does your pet have allergies?

-Unfortunately, we can’t just ask our furry friends how they are feeling.
+Unfortunately, we can’t just ask our furry friends how they feel.
 Figuring out if your cat or dog is having an allergic reaction to something isn’t very simple.
 Watch out for signs like rashes, itching, diarrhea, etc. Most pet allergies fall into one of four categories- food, contact, environmental, or flea.

 Food allergies only account for about 10% of pet allergies.
 Signs of a pet having a food allergy include rashes, hives, itching, diarrhea, vomiting, or other gastrointestinal distress.
 Occasionally, a pet may have respiratory issues as well.
-Oddly, a food sensitivity may develop later in life.
+Oddly, food sensitivity may develop later in life.
 Your cat who loved fish may suddenly start breaking out when she has it.

 This allergy is the rarest of the ones experienced by pets.
-Usually, direct contact with a substance will be the cause of these reactions.
+Usually, direct contact with a substance will cause these reactions.
 Signs of a contact allergy are redness and irritation at the contact site.
 Secondary signs of a problem can be self-inflicted.
 Your pet may be scratching themselves bald or giving themselves scabs or sores to try to relieve the irritation.

 The most common sources of these allergies are chemicals found in detergents, carpets, synthetic fibers, paint, wool, leather, rubber, plastic, or insecticides.

 Another problem your pet can share with people- they can be allergic to what’s in the air.
 While they will sometimes show puffy eyes, runny nose, and sneezing, signs that you expect from airborne allergens, their allergic reactions are usually more of a full-body itch.
 OUCH!
 They also may develop inflammation or infection in the ear.
 Excessive licking, scratching, or even biting can lead to self-inflicted injuries and hair loss.